SkiHatDuckie/Diagknow/README.md

 This will install all of the necessary dependencies for working on the project.

+You can install our Django app by cloning it above or entering:

+`git clone '

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).